58% of Californians say they’d be better off if California peacefully seceded

 Negotiated, peaceful secession might be a solution to the United States' current dysfunction and democratic deficits (see, for example, the recent book Splitsville USA by a UMass Boston professor).
 On the other hand, calls for unilateral secession are more likely to lead to political violence and further dysfunction.
 Bright Line Watch, notably, dropped their secession question after June 2021.

 Polling Americans about unilateral secession could theoretically serve a useful purpose by warning Americans in advance that a state were likely to attempt unilateral secession.
 However, in practice, the question seems to be used mostly for shock value or as a proxy for how disunited the U.S. is—essentially a very edgy version of "are things on the right track?".
-Hopefully, our poll demonstrates that such questions that way is not only irresponsible, but leads to less interesting results.
+Hopefully, our poll demonstrates that asking such questions is not only irresponsible, but leads to less interesting results.

 Methodology